 The accelerometers reported whether the child was engaging in light activity (which could include walking or hobbies such as playing an instrument or painting), engaging in moderate-to-physical activity (such as running or cycling), or if they were sedentary.
 The use of accelerometers provided more reliable data than previous studies that have relied on people self-reporting their activity, which have yielded inconsistent results.

 Depressive symptoms, such as low mood, loss of pleasure, and poor concentration, were measured with a clinical questionnaire.
 The questionnaire measures depressive symptoms and their severity on a spectrum, rather than providing a clinical diagnosis.

 Between the ages of 12 and 16, total physical activity declined across the cohort, which was mainly due to a decrease in light activity (from an average of five hours, 26 minutes to four hours, five minutes) and an increase in sedentary behavior (from an average of seven hours and 10 minutes to eight hours and 43 minutes).

-The researchers found that every additional 60 minutes of sedentary behavior per day at age 12, 14 and 16 was associated with an increase in depression score of 11.1%, 8% or 10.5%, respectively, by age 18.
+The researchers found that every additional 60 minutes of sedentary behavior per day at age 12, 14, and 16 was associated with an increase in depression scores of 11.1%, 8%, or 10.5%, respectively, by age 18.
 Those with consistently high amounts of time spent sedentary at all three ages had 28.2% higher depression scores by age 18.

 The researchers found some associations between moderate-to-vigorous activity at earlier ages and reduced depressive symptoms, although they caution that their data was weaker due to low levels of activity of such intensity in the cohort (averaging around 20 minutes per day), so the findings do not clarify whether moderate-to-vigorous activity is any less beneficial than light activity.